-Brieley has been fortunate to have had her piano technique, music knowledge, and performance style shaped and influenced from intensive tuition with various renowned pedagogues.
-In her own studio, she draws on this experience.
-Influence is felt from her time with Pamela Page and Max Olding (considered by many to be classical music royalty in Australia), Timothy Young (graduate of the Nicolò Paganini Conservatorium in Italy), Rita Reichmann (student of Rudolf Serkin at the Curtis Institute), and Ruth Nye (student of Claudio Arrau).
-Brieley also draws on her extensive experience as a concert performer and from her many years of study as an academic.
+Brieley has been fortunate to have had her piano technique, music knowledge, and performance style shaped and influenced from the intensive tuition she has received from various renowned pedagogues.
+Informing her teaching style are Pamela Page and Max Olding (considered by many to be classical music royalty in Australia), Timothy Young (graduate of the Nicolò Paganini Conservatorium in Italy), Rita Reichmann (student of Rudolf Serkin at the Curtis Institute), Ruth Nye (student of Claudio Arrau), and seven years learning with Oleg Stepanov and Natasha Vlassenko (graduates and teachers of the Moscow Conservatory).

 Brieley's skill as a teacher also draws on the many masterclasses she has participated in when studying, such as with pianists including Angela Hewitt, Christina Ortiz, Aquiles Delle Vigne, Boris Berman, and Dominique Merlet.
 Also informing her pedagogy are her extensive tertiary studies in performance and research, participation in short European music academies in Brussels and Salzburg, further research and study via a Churchill Fellowship which took her to Europe and New York, and her extensive experience as a concert performer.
 Brieley's experience with the Australian Music Examinations Board includes being awarded her AMusA diploma when aged 11 years.